-The full episode, "Strange Affair," is available for online viewing.
+The full episode, "Strange Affair," is no longer available for online viewing.

 "Dry Bones That Dream" airs Thursday, Feb.
 14 at 10 p.m. - DCI Alan Banks and DI Helen Morton must learn to reconcile their conflicting policing styles and personalities while trying to unravel the increasingly puzzling murder of a local accountant who has been leading a secret double life.

 Banks is tempted by an offer from Pamela Jeffries, as he becomes increasingly obsessed with understanding Keith Rothwell, just as Helen finds herself in danger as she closes in on Rothwell’s killer.

 The full episode, "Dry Bones That Dream," is no longer available for online viewing.

 "Innocent Graves" airs Thursday, Feb.
 21 at 10 p.m. - When a teenage schoolgirl is found strangled, Banks and his team quickly identify their prime suspect.
 But the closer Banks seemingly moves towards a conviction, the more the course of the investigation distances him from Helen.

 Adamant that the collapse of his trial proves nothing, Banks is determined to prove the case against Owen Pierce before Ellie Clayton’s killer has the chance to strike again...but are his instincts right?

 The full episode, "Innocent Graves," is no longer available for online viewing.